The Reporter (Taiwan)

-The Reporter (報導者 (Bàodàozhě)) is an independent non-profit Taiwan-based digital media outlet launched in December 2015 focusing on investigative journalism.
+The Reporter (報導者 (Bàodàozhě)) is an independent non-profit news organization based in Taiwan.
+Launched in December 2015, the site focuses on investigative journalism.
 It is a member of the Global Investigative Journalism Network.

-Ownership and editorial team
+Organization

 The Reporter is independently owned by The Reporter Foundation which is overseen by a board of 11 members, directed by Huang Jong-tsun, who was the Minister of Education from 2002 to 2004.
 The media outlet employs about 25 full-time staff.
-The editor-in-chief is Sherry Lee (李雪莉), who previously worked as an editor at Commonwealth Magazine.
+The editor-in-chief is Sherry Lee (李雪莉), who previously worked as an editor at CommonWealth Magazine.